eclipse-pass/pass-documentation/developer-documentation/release/README.md

 git push origin --tags
 ```

-Finally, the new development code needs to be pushed to built and pushed GitHub.
+Finally, the new development code needs to be built and pushed to GitHub.
 Repeat the process above with the dev version, but do not create the tag.

 At this point, we should have deployed the release to Sonatype (and eventually to Maven Central), pushed a tag to GitHub, and deployed the new development release to Sonatype.